deterbold/CdP/content/event/Dom Ford talk/index.md

 # REMEMBER TO CHANGE THE FILE TYPE FROM .txt TO .md BEFORE COMMITTING THE ACTIVITY

 # Insert here the title of the event
-title: Mytholudics - Games and Myth - a talk by Dom Ford
+title: Mytholudics - Games and Myths - A talk by Dom Ford

 # Insert here the type of event or activity
 event: Talk